 Higher dimensions corresponds to higher render time, so lower dimensions should be used unless higher dimensions are necessary.

-Compute and return the distance to the closest feature point as well as its position and color.
+The distance to the closest feature point as well as its position and color.

-Compute and return the distance to the second closest feature point as well as its position and color.
+The distance to the second closest feature point as well as its position and color.

 - 平滑 F1

-Compute and return a smooth version of F1.
+A smooth version of F1.

-Compute and return the distance to the edges of the Voronoi cells.
+The distance to the edges of the Voronoi cells.

 - N 球体半径

-Compute and return the radius of the n-sphere inscribed in the Voronoi cells.
+The radius of the n-sphere inscribed in the Voronoi cells.
 In other words, it is half the distance between the closest feature point and the feature point closest to it.

 The distance metric used to compute the texture.